Frederic and Mary Wolfe Center Dedication

 The free, public dedication ceremony will be followed by a reception and tours of the Wolfe Center.

 Charisse Montgomery is the Scientific Editor and College Communicator for The University of Toledo College of Pharmacy and Pharmaceutical Sciences.
-She is an alumna of The University of Toledo with master's degree in English from the College of Arts and Sciences, and she volunteers her time mentoring students and enjoys learning, reading, painting, and traveling.
+She is an alumna of The University of Toledo with master's degree in English from the College of Arts and Sciences and a Master of Education in Educational Psychology from the Judith Herb College of Education.
+Charisse is currently completing a graduate certificate in Patient Advocacy and serves on the Family Advisory Council at ProMedica Toledo Children's Hospital.

 Email this author | All posts by Charisse Montgomery